fabiozanini/prescent/README.md

 ## PRESCENT
-Boilerplate code for presentations with revealjs and gulp.
+Boilerplate code for presentations with revealjs and live reloading.